sph-mn/sph-sp/other/documentation/c-manual.md

 # caveats
 ## stack allocating event config
-event config like sp_wave_event_config_t and similar needs to be available when the event prepare function is called. unless the event is prepared in a sub function, it should be heap allocated, for example with sp_wave_event_config_new, and tracked with sp_event_memory_add.
+event config like sp_wave_event_config_t and similar needs to be available when the event prepare function is called. unless the event is directly prepared in a sub function, it should be heap allocated, for example with sp_wave_event_config_new, and tracked with sp_event_memory_add.

 ## not resetting event variables when reusing them
-local sp_event_t variables should be reset with sp_event_reset(event) or with event = other_event.
-otherwise tracked event memory might be duplicated and lead to memory errors when the event is added to a group for example.
+local sp_event_t variables should be reset with sp_event_reset(event) or with by overwriting it with an already reset event. otherwise tracked event memory might be duplicated and lead to memory errors when the event is added to a group, for example.

 # troubleshooting
 issues, possible causes and solutions.